iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 ### Attribute: `excludedClasses`

-Defines a set of [multi schema classes](../Common-Rules/MultiSchemaClassesSpecification.md) that specify which ECClasses need to be excluded from the result.
+Defines a set of [multi schema classes](../Common-Rules/MultiSchemaClassesSpecification.md) that specify which ECClasses need to be excluded from the [`classes` attribute](#attribute-classes) result.

 ```ts
 [[include:ContentInstancesOfSpecificClasses.ExcludedClasses.Ruleset]]